spoonboy-io/custom-tab-plugin/README.md

 * Create a custom instance tab using the tab provider
 * Render data from a custom table in the tab
 * Replicate Morpheus UI HTML controls & style on the tab
+* Create plugin settings and usage within the plugin business logic
 * Implement a controller to handle delete requests, controller has code to parse the querystring since only GET is supported
 * Make writes to the database (better a different database) via a new connection (plugin framework offers read only)
 * Implements JavaScript code in the view to send data to the controller